-Its lost some of it dynamic quality, but for the eye to see, looks in great condition.
+It’s lost some of its dynamic quality, but for the eye to see, looks in great condition.
 It is no longer ever used to climb on

 The point of the above two descriptions of rope is obvious, the latter had a harsher workload than the former and as such measuring its lifespan by time alone is a useless factor.

 As climbers, we must be diligent to record the various uses and hardships that a rope goes through and be willing to absorb the cost of repurposing a rope when its time has come.